With taxpayers’ help, Delta posts $652 million profit in 2Q

 And the company expects costs to rise as it rebuilds its operation, including hiring and training employees to handle the growing number of passengers.

-Bastian predicted that the airline — which lost more than $12 billion last year — will be profitable in both the third and fourth quarters, with third-quarter revenue down a more manageable 30% to 35% compared with 2019.
+Bastian predicted that the airline — which lost more than $12 billion last year — will be profitable in both the third and fourth quarters without federal aid.
+Delta forecasts third-quarter revenue will be down a more manageable 30% to 35% compared with 2019.

-Shares rose 2% before the opening bell Wednesday.
-Delta is the first U.S. carrier to report June-quarter numbers.
+Shares of Delta Air Lines Inc., the first U.S. carrier to report June-quarter numbers, fell 2%.

 Delta was the most profitable U.S. airline going into the pandemic, and it is likely to emerge from virus outbreak at or near the front of the pack.
 Other carriers are looking healthier, too.

 Southwest Airlines posted a small profit earlier this year thanks to federal relief that helped airlines cover payroll costs.
-American Airlines might do the same when it reports second-quarter results on July 22.
-Allegiant Air, a discount carrier that caters to vacationers, said Tuesday that it carried more passengers in the last three months than it did during the same stretch of 2019.
+American Airlines said after the market closed Tuesday that it might do the same when it reports second-quarter results on July 22 — American shares were up rose slightly Wednesday.
+And Allegiant Air, a discount carrier that caters to vacationers, is carrying more passengers than it did before the pandemic.

-Delta said that domestic leisure travel has fully recovered from the pandemic.
+Delta said that domestic leisure travel has fully recovered.
 More than 2 million people a day on average are streaming through U.S. airports, according to figures from the Transportation Security Administration.

 Business and international travelers are still mostly absent, however, and both are crucial for Delta, American Airlines and United Airlines.
 They will become even more important once summer leisure travel ends and federal pandemic relief expires Sept.
 30.